AT Assessment Team

 The team is charged with determining when and where to gather additional information about the student, environments, tasks, and tools.
 There are many resources to help teams in filling out student referral information as well as gathering preliminary information about the student.

 When teams do not have a person who knows about AT related to the student’s needs, a consultation may be opened with Oklahoma ABLE Tech to assist the team in completing the AT Assessment.
 Consultation forms may be submitted online, faxed, or mailed.
-Once received ABLE Tech staff with AT knowledge related to the needs of your student will contact your team.
+Once received ABLE Tech staff with AT knowledge related to the needs of the student will contact the team.
 A consultation form may be opened by clicking here.